HorizenOfficial/HorizenAcademy/_i18n/en/_posts/privacy/advanced/2024-01-01-the-nothing-to-hide-argument.md

 {%
   include further_reading.html
-  title="I've Got Nothing to Hide' and Other Misunderstandings of Privacy" summary="In this short essay, written for a symposium in the San Diego Law Review, Professor Daniel Solove examines the "Nothing to Hide" argument." author="Daniel J. Solove" url="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565" image=""
+  title="I've Got Nothing to Hide' and Other Misunderstandings of Privacy" summary='In this short essay, written for a symposium in the San Diego Law Review, Professor Daniel Solove examines the "Nothing to Hide" argument.' author="Daniel J. Solove" url="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565" image=""